SrujanPrasad/RTL-Design-Synthesis-for-VLSI-Interview-Labs/README.md

    - Day 2 – Timing libs, Hierarchical vs Flat Synthesis, efficient flop coding styles
    - Day 3 – Combinational & Sequential Optimizations
    - Day 4 – Gate-Level Simulation & Mismatches
-   - Day 5 – Optimizations in synthesis,IF/CASE, Loops, Generate Constructs
+   - Day 5 – Optimizations in synthesis, IF/CASE, Loops,and  Generate Constructs
 ### 5.Acknowledgements

+## Overview :
+This repository documents hands-on labs and learnings from the **“RTL Design & Synthesis using SKY130”** workshop, focused on:

+- RTL coding in Verilog
+- Functional simulation using **iverilog** + **GTKWave**
+- Logic synthesis using **Yosys** with **SKY130** standard cell library
+- Gate-level simulation (GLS) and debugging synthesis–simulation mismatches
+- Coding styles and optimizations for synthesis-friendly RTL

+The notes are organized day-wise with:
+- Commands used
+- Netlists/diagrams generated
+- Key learnings & interview-ready points

 <details>
   <summary> Setting up the environment on Codespace </summary>